 MIM(Prisons) struggles for an end to a system where prisons are places for people to go and suffer and die premature deaths.

 In Mao’s essay "On the Correct Handling of Contradictions Among the People," (27 February 1957) ey wrote of melding practice with criticism and discussion in order for our movement and the masses to grow to greater understanding, unity, and strength.
-The essay explains, when struggling over disagreements among political allies (friends), to start from a place of unity, struggle through discussion, and come away with greater unity.
-In shorthand we call this unity-criticism-unity.
+The essay explains, when struggling over disagreements amongst political allies (friends), to start from a place of unity, struggle through discussion, and come away with greater unity.
+For short, we call this unity-criticism-unity.
 In this issue of Under Lock & Key we explore how this method applies to the prison environment.
 How can unity-criticism-unity help counter the typically hyper-violent method of handling disagreement in prisons?

-"The only way to settle questions of an ideological nature or controversial issues among the people is by the democratic method, the method of discussion, criticism, persuasion and education, and not by the method of coercion or repression." - MaoThere are often situations behind bars that require identifying who are our friends and then apply unity-criticism-unity among those people.
+"The only way to settle questions of an ideological nature or controversial issues among the people is by the democratic method, the method of discussion, criticism, persuasion and education, and not by the method of coercion or repression." - Mao Tse-Tung, ibid.

 A comrade in California reported in ULK 55 about eir long struggle to build unity across different organizations in the yard at California Correctional Institution (CCI), leading up to a banquet with various lumpen orgs participating.(1) This was done through discussion and peaceful struggle, maintained even through some violent episodes.
 This is a good example of identifying friends even among those who may initially be unfriendly, and patiently working to build unity.